Carrying out work in Belgium, arrange everything in advance

 A1 certificate of coverage

 If you work temporarily in Belgium, you can remain socially insured in the Netherlands.
 You can prove this with an A1/certificate of coverage.
 You will then not pay social insurance contributions in Belgium.
-You can apply for this certificate from the Social Insurance Bank, Bureau for Belgian Affairs (BBZ).
+You can apply for the certificate from the Social Insurance Bank, Bureau for Belgian Affairs (BBZ).
 This organisation will also help you with questions about social insurance.
+Bring your A1 certificate to your assignment in Belgium.

 PDOK registration